How to sell used tech accessories in Colombia: chargers, headphones, and spare parts

 ❓ Is it legal to sell used chargers or headphones in Colombia?

-Yes, it is completely legal and free of paperwork (according to MinTIC, 2026).
+Yes, it is completely legal and free of bureaucracy (according to MinTIC, 2026).
 Unlike cell phones, tech accessories do not require IMEI registration or authorization from the MinTIC's AVETM.

 ❓ Do I have to provide a warranty when selling a used tech accessory?